gayathri-venu/hello-world/README.md

 var ourName;
 creates a variable called ourName.
 In JavaScript we end statements with semicolons.
 Variable names can be made up of numbers, letters, and $ or _, but may not contain spaces or start with a number.

+When JavaScript variables are declared, they have an **initial value of undefined**.
+If you do a mathematical operation on an undefined variable your result will be **NaN which means "Not a Number"**.
+If you concatenate a string with an undefined variable, you will get a literal string of undefined.